 Add the white wheat flour, salt, and butter and knead with the dough hook attachment of your stand mixer until the dough is smooth and elastic.
 Flour your work surface lightly, and knead by hand briefly, then form the dough into a ball.
 Drizzle with olive oil and return it to the bowl.
 Cover with plastic wrap and set aside for 30 minutes.

-Preheat the oven to 350 degrees. turn out the dough and knead it briefly to knock out the large bubbles.
+Preheat the oven to 350°F (175°C).
+Turn out the dough and knead it briefly to knock out the large bubbles.
 Form it into a log about 13 inches long - to fit inside the pan.
 Place the log in the pan, seam-side down.
-Put the lid on the pan and set aside until the dough has risen to within about an inch of the top of the pan - about 40 minute (but you might want to check at 30 minutes, just in case)
+Put the lid on the pan and set aside until the dough has risen to within about an inch of the top of the pan - about 40 minute (but you might want to check at 30 minutes, just in case).

-Bake at 350 degrees until the loaf is golden brown, about 40 minutes.
+Bake until the loaf is golden brown, about 40 minutes.
 Remove the loaf from the pan and allow it to cool completely on a rack before slicing.

 13 x 4 x 4 pullman pan